RinseWillet/PongJS/README.md

 - score keeping works(thx Koenek & RudiWN)

 13-8-2020
+- screen enlarged to 1200 x 800 px
+- used the Bit5x3 font for classic characters (install from http://www.mattlag.com/bitfonts/)
 - added 'startscreen' with press spacebar to start
 - added gameover if computer or player hits 10 points